nus-cs2103-AY2324S1/ip/docs/README.md

 [//]: # ( <h1 style="color:purple;">Hello World</h1>)

-Ensure you have Java 11 installed on your Computer.
+1. Ensure you have [Java 11](https://www.oracle.com/sg/java/technologies/javase/jdk11-archive-downloads.html) installed on your Computer by opening up a command terminal and typing `java -version`.
+The build version is contained in the (brackets).

-Download the latest EGGBOT-v0.3.jar from [here](https://github.com/oeggy03/ip/releases).
+2. Download the latest EGGBOT-v0.3.jar from [here](https://github.com/oeggy03/ip/releases).

-Copy the file to the folder you want to use as the home folder for your Eggbot.
+3. Copy the file to the folder you want to use as the home folder for your Eggbot.

-Open a command terminal, cd into the folder you put the jar file in, and use the java -jar EGGBOT-v0.3.jar command to run the application.
+4. Open a command terminal.

+5. Change the working directory to the folder you put the EGGBOT-v0.3.jar in, by typing and running `cd {directory}`

+6. Then, type and run the `java -jar EGGBOT-v0.3.jar` command to run the application.

 ## Features and Commands